 These pipes are made of solid sacred catlinite by fifth generation Oglala Lakota pipe maker Alan Monroe (read about Alan).
 The catlinite was mined from Alan Monroe's mine at Pipestone National Monument in Pipestone Minnesota.
 The stone has been buffed and polished to a high gloss with beeswax.
-Each pipe is signed by the artist.
-Certificate of Authenticity available on request - enter request in note section when ordering.

 | || |

 The pipe figures into Native American culture in many ways and for each culture there are different uses and traditions.
 The intent of this article is not to provide a comprehensive explanation of the sacred significance of the pipe in Native American cultures, but to just offer a brief idea of how pipes have been and are used by Native Americans.

 On first contact with Native Americans, the French used the word "calumet" [from the Latin "calamus", for reed] to refer to the sacred pipe.
 Early pipes of the Miami and Illinois were hollow canes decorated with feathers.

 The Lakota sacred pipe, the chanunpa, is an important part of healing ceremonies conducted by medicine men.
 Once a pipe is made, it must be blessed in a special ceremony that connects it to the original sacred pipe that was brought to the Lakota by the White Buffalo Calf Woman.
 This is to ensure that a good spirit resides in the pipe.